What are the different types of sustainable investing?

 Sustainable investing is all about investing in companies that have a positive impact by using environmental, social and governance-related insights to determine where funds are invested.
 It means you can pursue your investment goals in a way that aligns with your values and protects the planet.

-At CIRCA5000, the companies in our portfolio have been assessed in detail.
-Before adding to our portfolio, we carry out a detailed investment process to assess the following:
+At CIRCA5000, the companies in our funds have gone through a rigorous analytical process.
+Before adding to our portfolio, we assess the following:

 - Impact: To make sure that our portfolio includes truly sustainable companies, we carry out a thorough impact assessment.
 Prospective companies must show that they align with at least one of the UN’s Sustainable Development Goals (or SDGs).
 We then review their investment strategies, to ensure that they’re delivering on their objectives and not just greenwashing.